eminorhan/models-for-guy/README.md

 ### DINO models trained on headcam data from baby S and on ImageNet

 We further trained two models using the self-supervised DINO algorithm either on the headcam data from baby S described above or on ImageNet.
-The models were trained nearly identically, the only differences were the dataset used for training and the learning rate (0.0005 for ImageNet, 0.0003 for baby S: this was necessary to ensure stability during training in the latter case).
+The models were trained nearly identically, the only difference being the freezing of the top layer parameters for the first epoch for ImageNet (this was necessary to speed up training).
 Hence, this pair of models are useful for testing the effect of pretraining dataset on relation learning.
-The ImageNet model was trained for 37 epochs and the baby S model was trained for 38 epochs.
+No horizontal or vertical flip augmentations were used during training for either model.
+The ImageNet model was trained for 40 epochs and the baby S model was trained for 69 epochs (this corresponds to roughly same number of training iterations for both models).

-* [`DINO-S.pth`](https://drive.google.com/file/d/1FqpjQQDhKj4sCnjL-utzPuu8-tmBi5Gi/view?usp=sharing): DINO model trained on headcam data from baby S ([training log](https://github.com/eminorhan/models-for-guy/blob/master/assets/DINO-S-log.txt)).
+* [`DINO-S.pth`](https://drive.google.com/file/d/1ZzNjjht94XsB4Pv5eia3JVavAfOOZMbR/view?usp=sharing): DINO model trained on headcam data from baby S ([training log](https://github.com/eminorhan/models-for-guy/blob/master/assets/DINO-S-log.txt)).
-* [`DINO-ImageNet.pth`](https://drive.google.com/file/d/1lWADEQAdTAXvLIn5Jc7OTTLwjINaXOYP/view?usp=sharing): DINO model trained on ImageNet ([training log](https://github.com/eminorhan/models-for-guy/blob/master/assets/DINO-ImageNet-log.txt)).
+* [`DINO-ImageNet.pth`](https://drive.google.com/file/d/1JThfiFZMm2QrknMRqZoaqwXXpikNDV8t/view?usp=sharing): DINO model trained on ImageNet ([training log](https://github.com/eminorhan/models-for-guy/blob/master/assets/DINO-ImageNet-log.txt)).

 For loading these checkpoints, I provide a function [`load_dino_model`](https://github.com/eminorhan/models-for-guy/blob/master/load_dino_model.py) in this repository; simply use it like this:
 ```python
 model = models.resnext50_32x4d(pretrained=False)
 model = load_dino_model(model, 'DINO-S.pth', verbose=True)
 ```
+I also provide the training code and scripts for training these models in case there are any questions about the training details.
 Please let me know if you encounter any issues.